Meningococcal Disease

 • Meningococcal septicaemia (bacterial infection of the bloodstream).

 Meningococcal disease is caused by a bacterium known as Neisseria meningitidis.
-There are 13 serogroups (strains) of the bacteria, each labelled by a particular letter of the alphabet, with strains B, C, W and Y being the most common in Australia (Better Health Channel 2019; DoH 2022a).
+The bacteria has 13 serogroups (strains), each labelled by a particular letter of the alphabet.
+Strains A, B, C, W and Y most commonly cause illness (Better Health Channel 2024).

 What Causes Meningococcal Disease?

-Neisseria meningitidis bacteria naturally dwell in the nose and throat of about 10 to 20% of people at any given time without causing illness (DoH 2022b).
+Neisseria meningitidis bacteria naturally dwell in the nose and throat of about 10% of people at any given time without causing illness (Better Health Channel 2024).

-These carriers can spread the bacteria to other people via respiratory secretions such as coughing, sneezing or kissing.
-Despite this, it’s a very difficult bacteria to transmit because it can only survive outside of the human body for a few seconds, and in order to be acquired, requires prolonged contact with the mucous of an infected person (Healthy WA 2018; DoH 2022b).
+These carriers can spread N. meningitidis to other people via respiratory secretions such as coughing, sneezing or kissing.
+Despite this, it is not easily transmitted without prolonged or intimate contact with an infected person’s mucous because it can only survive outside of the human body for a few seconds (Healthy WA 2018; Better Health Channel 2024).

-Therefore, Neisseria meningitidis is most commonly spread from one person to another via:
+Therefore, N. meningitidis is most commonly spread from one person to another via:

 • Living in the same household as an infected person